Social Media and Personal Injury Lawsuits

 In addition, be mindful of who has access to your information in the first place!
 Even though your account settings may be set to private, this information can still be passed along to another party.
 Thus, you want to ensure that only the people who you know personally are “friended” by you on a social media site.
 In addition, do not friend strangers as these may be lawyers or their affiliates using a guise of an everyday citizen.
 The final step you can take to guard yourself and protect your pending suit is to use foresight into every post you make.
 Even the most innocent posts about your case can be misconstrued and used against you.

 It is important to know that in some cases, victims are being required to produce social media posts.
-Almost every defense firm is now asking about social media in litigation discovery.
+Almost every defense firm is now asking about social media in litigation discovery for cases such as car accidents or 18-wheeler collisions.

 While social media can be a great way to connect with others, if you have a lawsuit on a personal injury claim pending, please use caution when using social media!
 Skilled defense attorneys can be very good at painting a picture different from reality- to hurt your case by using your posts.